 Before joining COFO, Mr. Field worked as a Law Clerk for Ram, Olson, Cereghino & Kopczynski, a Summer Associate at Kerr & Wagstaffe, and a Legal Intern at the First Amendment Coalition.
 He participated in drafting amicus curiae briefs for the First Amendment Coalition in Air Wisconsin Airlines Corp. v.
 Hoeper, 571 U.S. 237 (2014), a defamation case that strengthened the First Amendment “actual malice” standard, and City of San Jose v.
 Superior Court, 2 Cal.
 5th 608 (2017), a landmark case holding that writings on public officials’ personal electronic accounts and devices can be public records under the Public Records Act.

-Mr. Field graduated from the University of California, Hastings College of the Law in 2015.
-At Hastings, he earned CALI and Witkin awards for receiving the highest grades in his Advanced Copyright Seminar and his Liberty, Security & Technology Clinic.
-He was also a member of the Moot Court Team and the Moot Court Board and won First Place and Second Best Brief in the 2015 Jerome Prince Memorial Evidence Competition at Brooklyn Law School.
+Mr. Field graduated from St. John’s College in 2009 and from the University of California, Hastings College of the Law in 2015.
+At U.C.
+Hastings, he earned CALI and Witkin awards in Advanced Copyright Seminar and his Liberty, Security & Technology Clinic.
+He was a member of the Moot Court Team and Moot Court Board and won First Place and Second Best Brief in the 2015 Jerome Prince Memorial Evidence Competition at Brooklyn Law School.

 Mr. Field can be reached by email at: firstname.lastname@example.org